cacophony-wj/servitium/README.md

 Save and reload the game.
 Wait for the messages.

 Open the MCM and find the _SLAL Anim Loader_ entry.
 Click the "Enable all animations" option.
-Wait a couple seconds.
+Wait a couple of seconds.
 Click the "Register all animations" option.
 The process of registering the animations takes about two minutes.
 You should receive a message that some 800+ animations are enabled if it completes successfully.

 Save and reload the game.
 Wait for the messages.

 Open the MCM again and find the _MCM Recorder_ entry.
-Click the option that says **"READ README THEN RUN ME FIRST."** Click OK.
+Click the option that says **"RUN ME"** Click OK.
 Close the menu.
 Click Run Recording.
 Wait until you receive a message that the playback has completed.

 Save and reload your game.
 Wait for the messages.

-Open the MCM again and find the _MCM Recorder_ entry.
-Click the option that says **"RUN ME SECOND."** Click OK.
-Close the menu.
-Click Run Recording.
-Wait until you receive a message that the playback has completed.

-Save and reload your game.
-Wait for the messages.

-The @Unpause cuts of MCM recordings from a user who actually enjoys _SexLab_.
-I recommend these if the primary settings aren't to your liking.
-There are EASY and HARD variants and they are probably balanced more for the Lola mod. **ONLY CHOOSE ONE** of these recordings **IF YOU DESIRE THEM**, "Unpause Easy" or "Unpause Hard."
-If you run more than one you will need to start over.

-Save and reload your game.
-Wait for the messages.

-The final step is to run the optional _FUTANARI_ MCM recording if you desire such content.
-This option gives every female in the game a 10% chance for futanari "enhancement."
-It does not affect the player.
-To give yourself the same "enhancement," check the Player/NPC Settings in the _Schlongs of Skyrim MCM._

 Good luck and may your game-breaking bugs be few in number.